 This will give the kids some play time & wear them out for a longer nap time. 😉

 Give your wife a break.

 Take the kids somewhere for 4-6 hours or tell her “I’ve got this!”
-I have been a working mom and stay at home mom.
-Let me tell you there is NO job more rewarding AND more difficult than being a stay at home parent.
+I have been a working mom and a stay-at-home mom.
+Let me tell you there is NO job more rewarding AND more difficult than being a stay-at-home parent.